Ynthia16/AgriSales_MobileApp/README.md

 ## Next Steps
 Our next steps involve integrating the remaining functionalities to make the app fully operational.
 Stay tuned for updates.

-## Contact
-[Your contact information here]

-## License

-[Include your license information here]

 ## Acknowledgments

-- Flutter team for the excellent framework
-- All contributors and supporters of the AgriSales project